We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people may prefer full-spectrum products.
 Research suggests that combining multiple compounds may make the product more effective.

-Although the current evidence suggests that full- and broad-spectrum CBD products may be more effective than CBD isolate, more research is necessary.
+The current evidence suggests that full- and broad-spectrum CBD products may be more effective than CBD isolate.
+However, more research is necessary.

 The presence of additional cannabis plant compounds may increase the effects of CBD products.
 However, because there is no current regulation of the terms “broad spectrum,” “full spectrum,” and “isolate,” it can be challenging to determine a CBD product’s exact contents.

-People interested in trying CBD to ease various ailments, such as pain and anxiety, should research manufacturers that engage in third-party laboratory testing.
+People interested in trying CBD to ease various ailments, such as pain and anxiety, can research manufacturers that engage in third-party laboratory testing.

-Individuals looking to try CBD should also speak with a doctor first, as these products may have some side effects and drug interactions.
+Individuals looking to try CBD can speak with a doctor first, as these products may have some side effects and drug interactions.